mahmudashif/CV-Web-Engineering-Lab-report/README.md

 ├── index.html # Main HTML file containing the form
 ├── style.css # Styling for the form
 └── README.md # Project documentation (this file)

+---

+## 🖥️ Live Preview

+> Open `index.html` in any modern web browser to preview the form.

+---

+## 📸 Screenshots

+*(Optional: You can add screenshots of the form interface here)*

+---

+## 📦 Technologies Used

+- **HTML5** – Markup language used to structure the form
+- **CSS3** – Used for layout, colors, responsiveness, and form design

+---

+## ✍️ How to Use

+1. Clone or download this repository.
+2. Open the `index.html` file in your browser.
+3. Fill in the form details.
+4. Click **Submit** or **Reset** as needed.

+---

+## 📌 Sections Covered

+- Personal Information
+- Address
+- Date of Birth
+- Upload Photo
+- Education (SSC, HSC, Honors, Masters)
+- Work Experience
+- Skills
+- Languages
+- Hobbies (checkboxes)
+- References
+- Submit and Reset buttons

+---

+## 🧾 License

+This project is open-source and free to use under the [MIT License](LICENSE).

+---

+## 🙋‍♂️ Author

+Developed by **[Your Name Here]**
+Feel free to reach out or suggest improvements!